Studio-Nullbyte/studio-nullbyte.github.io/docs/DEPLOYMENT_WITH_SUPABASE.md

 #### Add Secrets to GitHub Repository:

-1. Go to your repository on GitHub: `https://github.com/Studio-Nullbyte/studio-nullbyte.github.io`
+1. Go to your repository on GitHub
 2. Click **Settings** tab
 3. In the left sidebar, click **Secrets and variables** → **Actions**
 4. Click **New repository secret**